Tips & tricksRigging sails without creases & folds

 5. Go to the sailsail stop and furl the sail from windward to leeward

 Incidentally, this technique also works really well in strong winds and prevents the sail from flapping and flapping heavily when rigged.
 The result is significantly fewer creases and folds.
-In the picture gallery at the beginning of the article, we show you the most important key points step by step.
+In the picture gallery at the beginning of the article, we show you the most important key points of this life hack step by step.

 Also interesting: